paulomarquesc/AzureRmStorageTable/README.md

 ### Before you run

-Please make sure that your Azure Storage Emulator is up and running if you want to run all tests agains it.
+Please make sure that your Azure Storage Emulator is up and running if you want to run all tests against it.

 ### Run